Classical and quantum beam dynamics simulation of the RF photoinjector test bench: Quantum beam dynamics

+where for acceleration of electrons along $+z$ one has $E < 0$ and hence $qE>0$, so that $t(z)>0$.
+The transverse second moment at a fixed plane $z$ is then obtained by evaluating Eq.~\eqref{eq:general_law} at this $t(z)$.
+For typical DC-gun this results in a \textit{$\sim 550$-fold reduction} of the final transverse width compared to free-space propagation (see Fig.~\ref{fig:transverce_rms_accel_DC}), in good agreement with recent relativistic calculations~\cite{z6j7-grs2}.

+\paragraph*{RF standing-wave acceleration.} In the S-band photoinjector electrons are accelerated in a standing-wave RF field.
+Along the axis, where the packet propagates, the longitudinal electric field can be written as~\cite{Wiedemann15, Chao20, Lee21}

-where $E_{z0}$ is a peak field amplitude, $\omega$ is the RF angular frequency and $\phi$ is the injection phase.
-The corresponding gain in kinetic energy over accelerating gap of length
+where $E_{z0}$ is the peak amplitude, $\omega$ is the RF angular frequency, and $\phi$ is the injection phase.
+The corresponding kinetic-energy gain over an accelerating gap of length $d$ is

-This expression accounts for the phase-dependent acceleration experienced by particles with finite longitudinal extent and underlies the development of a velocity–energy correlation during bunching.
-At larger distances, once the beam is fully accelerated, its transverse spread enters the far-field regime, where the RMS radius evolves as described by Eq.~(\ref{eq:far_field}).
-This yields a nonlinear, reduced spreading (Fig.~\ref{fig:wave_packed_spread}), with the final RMS width about \textsl{six times smaller than in free-space}, due to continuous momentum gain and de Broglie‐wavelength shortening.
+which accounts for the phase-dependent acceleration experienced by particles with finite longitudinal extent and underlies the development of a velocity–energy correlation during bunching.
+The on-axis energy profile $K(z)$ used below is obtained from the simulated field map.

+\textit{Hamiltonian structure.} In the TM$_{010}$ standing-wave mode the on-axis electromagnetic field is predominantly longitudinal.
+Near the axis the field admits the expansions